List of USM Alger presidents: New Era Begins as Saïd Allik Returns to Take Charge

 On April 30, 2025, the Algerian Minister of Transport Saïd Sayoud, dismissed Mohamed-Karim Eddine Harkati from his position as CEO of Groupe SERPORT, the official majority shareholder of USM Alger, and appointed Abdelkrim Rezzal as his interim replacement.
 For the first time since his return, Saïd Allik spoke publicly about the current situation at USMA, the experienced leader acknowledged the scale of the task while remaining optimistic: "It's not easy to take over a club with only five matches left in the season, especially with all the problems there are.
 But things can change.
 We need to be patient.
-I hope that within two years, USMA will come back strong."
+I hope that within two years, USMA will come back strong."On 10 May 2025, Boubekeur Abid replaced Athmane Sehbane as chairman of the Board.

 As part of the implementation of instructions issued by Saïd Sayoud, Minister of Transport, regarding the management and restructuring of USM Alger, a club affiliated with Groupe SERPORT, the club officially signed a work contract on July 17, 2025, with Saïd Allik, appointing him as Sporting General Manager.
-This appointment falls within a new strategic approach aimed at reviving the club on solid professional foundations, by strengthening its structure with experienced and competent profiles capable of making a tangible impact on the club’s sporting management.
-Allik has been granted full authority over the recruitment file, reflecting the club’s strong confidence in his extensive experience and in-depth knowledge of the team’s inner workings.
-This move is expected to contribute to reorganizing the sporting sector, ensuring rational and efficient management in line with the club’s short and long term objectives.
+This appointment falls within a new strategic approach aimed at reviving the club on professional foundations.
+Allik has been granted full authority over the recruitment file.

+On 27 December 2025, Bilel Nouioua appointed new chairman of the Board replacing resigned Boubekeur Abid.
+This change is part of a restructuring effort aimed at strengthening governance and improving the administrative and sporting management of the Rouge et Noir.